chris2fr/guichet/README.md

 ## Configuration of Guichet

 Guichet is configured using a simple JSON config file which is a dictionnary whose keys are described below.
-An example is provided in a further section.
+An exemple is provided in a further section.

 ### HTTP listen address